allenARM/Django-learning/README.md

 # Django-learning
-This is repository where I am learning Django and web development
+In this is repository I am learning Django and web development

-Last watched lesson 11-072
+Last watched lesson 11-073